Smart123s/MAV-Downloader/README.md

 This application allows you to easily access, view, and download your MÁV (Hungarian State Railways) tickets and passes.
 It's particularly useful for obtaining digital copies of tickets, including those that might typically be restricted to mobile app viewing, like the country or county passes.

-## Core Features

-*   **Secure Login**: Access your MÁV account using your existing username and password.
-*   **Ticket Browser**: View all your active tickets and passes in an organized image gallery.
-*   **Easy Download**: Download high-quality images of your tickets for offline use or printing.
-*   **Mobile Ticket Access**: Download tickets that are usually only viewable in the MÁV mobile app (e.g., country/county passes).

 ## Getting Started

 ### Running Locally with Docker (Recommended)